How to Reduce Your Freight Shipping Damage Claim Rate

 By seeking FTL carriers, only your cargo will only be transported to where you want it, and a shipping container that is fully loaded means there is no available space inside for your goods to slide around while being moved.
 PODS offers FTL freight shipping solutions that can be tailored to meet any delivery schedule at any scale.
 Multiple PODS storage containers can also be combined modularly on a truck, and you can choose to have them handled only when you want with an FTL shipment.
 Plus, by shipping multiple PODS units on a single carrier truck rather than a single container unit, any moving damage that occurs in one of the containers will not affect cargo in other containers.

 While your team can keep all of the above advice in mind to reduce your freight shipping damage claim rate, efforts will not go far if your freight transportation provider does not support these practices.
 However, by partnering with PODS to manage your transport logistics and freight shipping, you can have peace of mind knowing that your goods will remain safe while being moved.
 That’s because we have a damage claims rate of 2%, which is far less than the average rate of the warehousing and logistics industry.

 Each of our shipping containers are designed with anti-condensation materials to keep shipped contents protected from moisture inside the unit, and weather-proof features to prevent water damage from the elements outside.
 Additionally, with our patented hydraulic lift system PODZILLA, your shipping container contents will stay level as your units are moved on and off trucks.

-Our team of expert Business Solutions specialists backed by our nationwide network of drivers are committed to delivering shipment according your timeline — whether it is across town or across the country.
-Learn more about how our shipping logistics solutions can increase efficiency for your business while reducing your losses damage claims rate.
+Our team of expert Business Solutions specialists backed by our nationwide network of drivers are committed to delivering shipment according to your timeline — whether it is across town or across the country.
+Learn more about how our shipping logistics solutions can increase efficiency for your business while reducing your damage claims rate.